 Her paintings will be familiar to most people from her extensive ranges of fine art prints and cards, many commissioned by charities including the WWF, Guide Dogs for the Blind and the RSPB.
-Pollyanna designs exclusive gift ware for Harrods, and has painted postage stamps for African Countries, and first day covers for the Royal Mail.
+Pollyanna designed exclusive gift ware for Harrods, and painted postage stamps for African Countries, and first day covers for the Royal Mail.

 For fifteen years Pollyanna ran a registered hospital for birds of prey from her home.
 Caring mainly for injured and orphaned raptors, she also rehabilitated foxes, hedgehogs, squirrels and other mammals, all of which feature in her work.
 This close contact with the creatures in her care is reflected in the realism and vitality of her work.

-However in recent years she has also been recognised for her remarkable accomplishments in both business and conservation.
+However in recent years she was also recognised for her remarkable accomplishments in both business and conservation.
 The International Fund for Animal Welfare named her Animal Conservation Fund-raiser of the Year, honouring her with an award at a special presentation at the House of Lords.
-She has received a commendation for her work in Arts and Media at the European Women of Achievment Awards and won the Hera Award at the prestigious NatWest everywoman Awards which celebrate the achievements of women in business.
+She received a commendation for her work in Arts and Media at the European Women of Achievment Awards and won the Hera Award at the prestigious NatWest everywoman Awards which celebrate the achievements of women in business.

 In 2006 she was awarded the Department of Trade and Investment's Women in Business Achievement Award. and the following year receieved one of the first Excellence in the Community from Derbyshire County Council, in recognition of her ‘outstanding personal achievement’ which has helped to put Derbyshire on the map.
 In 2009 she was one of the three shortlisted finalists for the Women in Public Life Awards.
 In 2010 she was named Entrepeneur of the Year in the inaugural Derbyshire Times Business Awards.